-Employee Engagement: A Critical Path to Success PDF
+Employee Engagement: A Critical Path to Success

 Note: You’ll need Adobe Reader to view the PDF file above.
 Download Adobe Reader.

 Wednesday, August 29, 2012

 We all know that employee engagement is critical to business success.
 Engaged employees help you maintain an advantage over your competitors and grow your business.
 The challenge is how to excite your workers and continually maintain their engagement.

 Join us as we define the key drivers of employee engagement and prescribe a formula for success.
 Learn from case studies the factors that motivate engagement and how performance-based metrics can help you track your progress.
 Develop a roadmap for effective measurements, metrics and processes to enhance your organization’s commitment to engagement.

 - Executives who are concerned about the performance of their organizations

 - Managers responsible for their organization’s Internal Brand